Skip to content

 How does Oman's VAT work for businesses?

 5% VAT applies to goods and services sold within Oman.
 Exports are zero-rated (0% VAT).
-This benefits companies with international clients.
+This significantly benefits companies with international clients.

 What are the licensing requirements for businesses in Oman?